Yahoo looking to slash 10 percent or more of its workforce - Business Insider

 Starboard, which owns about 0.75 percent of Yahoo, has been pushing for changes at the Internet company since 2014, urging it to separate its Asian assets and auction off the core business.

-The investor, together with other shareholders, has demanded Yahoo separate the Asian assets, including stakes in Chinese e-commerce company Alibaba Group Holding Ltd (BABA.N) and Yahoo Japan Corp (4689.T), and conduct an immediate public auction of the core business, including search and advertising businesses.
+The investor, together with other shareholders, has demanded Yahoo separate the Asian assets, including stakes in Chinese e-commerce company Alibaba Group Holding Ltd and Yahoo Japan Corp, and conduct an immediate public auction of the core business, including search and advertising businesses.

-But Yahoo is resisting, instead pursuing a tax-free spin-off of the core business, which could take at least a year.

 Yahoo had appointed management consulting firm McKinsey & Co, in November, to help with the reorganization of its core businesses.